mshibanami/turndown/README.md

 The tag names in the `filter` property are expected in lowercase, regardless of their form in the document.

 Alternatively, the filter can be a function that returns a boolean depending on whether a given node should be replaced.
-The function is passed a DOM node as well as the `TurndownService` options.
+The function is passed a DOM node as well as the `Turnish` options.
 For example, the following rule selects `<a>` elements (with an `href`) when the `linkStyle` option is `inlined`:

 ```js
 filter: function (node, options) {